AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">Display</th><td>{ "en-US" : "Terminated" }</td></tr>
 <tr><th align="left">Description</th><td>The verb “Terminated” indicates that the AU was terminated by the Learner and that the AU will
 not be recording any more statements for the launch session.</td>
-</tr><tr><th align="left">AU Obligations</th><td>The AU must record a statement containing the "Terminated" verb.
-This statement must be the last statement recorded by the AU in a session.</td></tr>
+</tr><tr><th align="left">AU Obligations</th><td>The AU MUST record a statement containing the "Terminated" verb.
+This statement MUST be the last statement recorded by the AU in a session.</td></tr>
-</tr><tr><th align="left">LMS Obligations</th><td>The LMS must use the "Terminated" statement to determine that the AU session has ended.
+</tr><tr><th align="left">LMS Obligations</th><td>The LMS MUST use the "Terminated" statement to determine that the AU session has ended.
 In the absence of an "Terminated" statement the LMS will make the determination if an AU abnormally terminated a session by monitoring new statement or state API calls made for the same leaner/course registration for a different AU.
-The LMS must record a "Abandoned" statement on behalf of the AU indicating an abnormal session termination per section 9.3.8 Abandoned.</td></tr>
+The LMS MUST record a "Abandoned" statement on behalf of the AU indicating an abnormal session termination per section 9.3.8 Abandoned.</td></tr>
 </tr><tr><th align="left">Usage</th><td>See obligations.</td></tr>
 </table>